hcruz97/HoneypotScripts/README.md

 ### Requirements
 - Google Cloud Platform (GCP) account https://cloud.google.com/
+- A credit card to have on file (its free to use charges may apply!)
 - Two Virtual Machines in the same VPC network

 ### Operating System (Both VMs)